Yevhen-Tkachenko-1/Apache-Kafka-Demo/README.md

 In this section we are going to set up Java Consumer, subscribe to a Topic(s) and pull Events.

 1. There is [example](Apache-Kafka-Basics/src/main/java/yevhent/demo/kafka/consumer/EarliestConsumerDemo.java)
-   of pulling `earliest` Events meaning read from beginning (the same as `--from-beginning` parameter in CLI request to `kafka-console-consumer.sh`)
+   of pulling `earliest`, we read Events from beginning (the same as `--from-beginning` parameter in CLI request to `kafka-console-consumer.sh`)

    There we have new Consumer GroupID and read previously sent Events, so output starts like this: